By Xavier Kong

 “The reality is that, because we don’t focus, walking into our stores is like a treasure hunt.
 Decorations for celebrations, gift packs for children’s parties, useful little items for the house, things that you may not even think existed at that point.
 We want to delight the customer,” Ong says.

-The company has submitted a prospectus to the SC for approval.
+The company’s Malaysian operations, under the name MR DIY Group (Malaysia) Bhd, has submitted a prospectus to the SC for approval.
 The prospectus is for an initial public offering of up to 941.5 million ordinary shares.
 It aims to list on the Main Market of Bursa Malaysia.

 According to the draft prospectus, this makes up 15% of the company’s enlarged shares issues, of which 780 million will be institutional offerings, the remainder being retail offerings.
 No date has been set for the IPO so far and there are no price details yet.